Mr-Hansen-Orewa/testingConnection/README.md

-Formatting the ESP32 with the partition
+Formatting the ESP32 with the partition file
 Then using the https://thelastoutpostworkshop.github.io/ESPConnect/ site to upload the website files to the LittleFS partition
-The testingConnection.ino file and secrets.h file should let the website control the neopixel color while also testing a range of connection issues
+The testingConnection.ino file and secrets.h file should let the website control the neopixel color and read the D2 button presses, while also testing a range of connection issues.

 1. Upload works
 2. Screen works